ppy/osu-wiki/news/2024/2024-02-05-skin-of-the-year-2023-results.md

 ![](/wiki/shared/news/2024-02-05-skin-of-the-year-2023-results/placeholder.jpg)

 Yup, it's thetasigma again.
 They have truly reached the endgame for osu! skinning, with **3** different entries of theirs making it to the top 10!
-With **1026** votes, [GAME OVER](https://osu.ppy.sh/community/forums/topics/1801331) has captivated the community with the 8bit-like aesthetic, along with just a perfect amount of anime girl on top.
+With **1026** votes, [GAME OVER](https://osu.ppy.sh/community/forums/topics/1801331) has captivated the community with an 8 bit-like aesthetic, along with just a perfect amount of anime girl on top.
 The skin prominently features [Silver Wolf](https://honkai-star-rail.fandom.com/wiki/Silver_Wolf), a character from the popular gacha game "[Honkai: Star Rail](https://en.wikipedia.org/wiki/Honkai:_Star_Rail)".
 Unfortunately for thetasigma, they were unable to hack themselves into more entries on this list, so it's *game over* for them.

 ![](/wiki/shared/news/2024-02-05-skin-of-the-year-2023-results/placeholder.jpg)